agoldst/dfr-browser/README.md

 The topic displays will now show the total proportion of each journal's words assigned to that topic. ("Ordinal" is the d3 name for such variables, a reminder that an ordering is imposed on the category by alphabetization.)
 The optional `name` field gives a name to be used on axis labels.
 The `field` is used if it is missing, so it's superfluous in this case.

-Finally (*very experimental feature*), a continuous variable can be specified with
+Finally, a continuous variable can be specified as follows.
+Let's imagine the data include a variable `pagelen` giving document page lengths.
+Topic distributions conditional on page length are probably uninteresting, though possibly of some diagnostic use, so this example is purely to illustrate the software mechanism:

 ```json
 "condition": {